How to Tip a Belly Dancer

 The topic of How to Tip a Belly Dancer is one I decided to devote an entire blog article to it because of all the misconceptions and varying answers associated with this practice.
 I am one of the most strict dancers I know when it comes to my policy on how to accept tips, but before I explain my method, it is important to share a little cultural insight.
 You see, in the middle east, it is customary to tip your belly dancer for putting on a spectacular show.
 Often times the money is given to her in a couple of ways:

 - By placing it directly into her costume/ accessories

 - Throwing it over her dance area or above her head in a money shower

-Unfortunately the extent to which a dancer allows her clients to place tips on her costume has different interpretations.
-I rather not go into detail but with some “belly dancers” it can get darn right raunchy!
+Unfortunately, the extent to which a dancer allows her clients to place tips on her costume has different interpretations.
+I rather not go into detail but with some “belly dancers,” it can get darn right raunchy!
 The good news is that these are almost always not professionals.
-The majority of real professional belly dancers will allow body tipping only in the form of bills being tucked into the sides of their belt or into their accessories.
+The majority of real professional belly dancers will allow body tipping only in the form of bills being tucked into the sides of their belts or into their accessories.
 Bra tipping is still used by some (it is up to the dancer) but I am strictly against it personally.

 Problems with some “tipping practices”…